-Activists wonder why political donor wasn’t arrested sooner
+2 died before political donor’s arrest.
+Some question delay

 “I said it the last time we were down here that there’s going to be a third victim,” said LaTisha Nixon, whose 26-year-old son, Gemmel Moore, was the first to die.
 “We said there’s gonna be a second victim.
 We kept saying it because we all knew … Ed Buck didn’t stop doing what he was doing.”

-Nixon and her supporters welcomed the arrest but criticized the time it took to put Buck behind bars and renewed their questions about whether a wealthy white Democratic donor benefited because the victims were mostly gay black men and drug users, some of whom were sex workers and homeless.
+Nixon and her supporters welcomed the arrest but criticized the time it took to put Buck behind bars and renewed their questions about whether a wealthy, white Democratic donor benefited because the victims were mostly gay black men and drug users, some of whom were sex workers and homeless.

 “If white gay men had been dying in a black man’s house or anybody’s house, rather, this case would have been taken a lot more seriously,” said Jasmyne Cannick, a communications strategist who spearheaded the effort to get justice for Moore.
 “Ed Buck knew who he was preying on, and he knew that people would not care.
 Or he thought that people would not care.”